Weston, Massachusetts

 and Weston Historical Society.
 The town has one Local Historic District, 10 National Register Districts, 26 Historic Areas, and seven houses individually listed on the National Register of Historic Places.

 Weston's predominance as a residential community is reflected in its population density, which is among the lowest of Boston's suburbs near or within Route 128.
 More than 2,000 acres, or 18 percent of the town's total acreage, have been preserved as parks, fields, wetlands, and forests, with 90 miles of trails for hiking, horseback riding, and cross-country skiing.
 Thirty-seven scenic roads, as defined by Massachusetts law, maintain the town's aesthetic value and historical significance, affording Weston a semi-rural ambiance.
-The town is an upper class suburb of Boston, and is among the most affluent in New England.

 History

 The description of Weston's history here is pulled directly from the 2017 Weston Open Space and Recreation Plan.